cljsjs/packages/README.md

 ## Using these packages

-All packages provided by [cljsjs][clojars-cljsjs] provide `deps.cljs` files that will be automtically picked up by the Clojurescript compiler as of [0.0-2727][2727].
+All packages provided by [cljsjs][clojars-cljsjs] provide `deps.cljs` files that will be automatically picked up by the Clojurescript compiler as of [0.0-2727][2727].
 Versions of the Jar reflect the version of the packaged JS lib.